 |Linear Algebraic Depth-First Search

 |ALPyNA: Acceleration of Loops in Python for Novel Architectures

 |High-Level Synthesis of Functional Patterns with Lift

 Submissions are welcome in two categories: full papers and extended abstracts.
 All submissions should be formatted in conformance with the ACM SIGPLAN proceedings style.
 Accepted submissions in either category will be presented at the workshop.

 Full papers may be up to 12pp, on any topic related to the focus of the workshop.
 They will be thoroughly reviewed according to the usual criteria of relevance, soundness, novelty, and significance; accepted submissions will be published in the ACM Digital Library.

 Extended abstracts may be up to 2pp; they may describe work in progress, tool demonstrations, and summaries of work published in full elsewhere.
 The focus of the extended abstract should be to explain why the proposed presentation will be of interest to the ARRAY audience.
 Submissions will be lightly reviewed only for relevance to the workshop, and will not published in the DL.

 Whether full papers or extended abstracts, submissions must be in PDF format, printable in black and white on US Letter sized paper.
-Papers must adhere to the standard SIGPLAN conference format: two columns, nine-point font on a ten-point baseline, with columns 20pc (3.33in) wide and 54pc (9in) tall, with a column gutter of 2pc (0.33in).
+Papers must adhere to the standard SIGPLAN conference format: two columns, ten-point font.
 A suitable document template for LaTeX is available at http://www.sigplan.org/Resources/Author/.

 Papers must be submitted using EasyChair.